Second Order Cumulants: second order even elements and R-diagonal elements: Examples and applications

-Following \cite[\S 4]{mst}, a random variable $s$ in a second order non-commutative probability space is is called a \textit{second order semi-circular operator} if its first order cumulants satisfy $\kappa_n(s,s,...,s)=0$ for all $n\neq2$ and $\kappa_2(s,s)=1$, and for all $p$ and $q$ the second order cumulants $\kappa_{p,q}$ are 0.
-This operator appears as the limit of GUE random matrices as the size tends to infinity.
-See \cite[Thm.
-3.5]{ms}.
+Following \cite[\S 4]{mst}, a random variable $s$ in a second order non-commutative probability space is called a \textit{second order semicircular operator} if its first order cumulants satisfy $\kappa_n(s,s,...,s)=0$ for all $n\neq2$ and $\kappa_2(s,s)=1$, and for all $p$ and $q$ the second order cumulants $\kappa_{p,q}$ are 0.
+This operator appears as the limit of GUE (Gaussian unitary ensemble) random matrices as the size tends to infinity.
+See \cite[Thm.~3.5]{ms}.

-\begin{example}[Square of Semi-circular] It follows from the definition that the first order determining sequence of the semicircle operator is given by $\beta_{1}=1$ and $\beta_{n}=0$ for $n>0$, The second order determining sequence is given by $\beta_{k,k}=k$ and $\beta_{p,q}=0$ if $p\neq q$, since the only terms appearing in formula \eqref{determining 1}, are ``spoke'' diagrams which are parity preserving.
+\begin{example}[Square of Semicircular] It follows from the definition that the first order determining sequence of the semicircular operator is given by $\beta_{1}=1$ and $\beta_{n}=0$ for $n>0$, The second order determining sequence is given by $\beta_{k,k}=k$ and $\beta_{p,q}=0$ if $p\neq q$, since the only terms appearing in formula \eqref{determining 1} (see page \pageref{determining 1}), are ``spoke'' diagrams (see Fig. \ref{fig:spoke_diagram}) which are parity preserving.
 Theorem \ref{MT3} now gives the second order cumulants of $s^2$.